-- 1. Student or parent contacts the College Office as soon as possible, who will inform the respective teacher and Leader of Learning that same day - Student completes the Illness/Misadventure form and submits the form with attached supporting documentation to the relevant Leader of Learning within 2 days of returning to school.
+- 1. Student or parent contacts the College Office as soon as possible, who will inform the respective teacher and Leader of Learning that same day - 2.
+Student completes the Illness/Misadventure form and submits the form with attached supporting documentation to the relevant Leader of Learning within 2 days of returning to school.
 In the case of illness, a doctor's certificate is mandatory. - 3.
-The Leader of Learning indicates their recommendation on the Illness/Misadventure form to the Assistant Principals.
-Further consultation between LOL and Assistant Principals occurs as necessary. - 4.
+The Leader of Learning indicates their recommendation on the Illness/Misadventure form to the Head of Learning.
+Further consultation between Leader of Learning and Head of Learning occurs as necessary. - 4.
 Students report to their subject teacher on the first day of return to school so alternative arrangements can be made regarding the completion of in-class tasks - 5.
 For in-class tasks, students must be prepared to sit the task on the day they have returned to school with a Doctor's certificate - 6.
 For hand-in tasks, students will submit the task the next school day